hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 CRFs are indeed well suited to named-entity recognition task, but other deep learning models have shown a better performance.
 For example, RNNs architectures are known to be able to capture the dependence between input variables.
 Some recent works also include contextual embedding of words using attention (BERT, XLNet, etc.) which might boost model's performance.

-So, that’s it for today, I hope it helped you understand how to apply NER task to text annonymization and how to implement your CRFs model.
+So, that’s it for today, I hope it helped you understand how to apply NER task to text annonymization and how to implement your first CRFs model.
 Feel free to share the blog if you want to.

 You can find full code in my [GitHub page](https://github.com/hamzamassaoudi/CRF_NER)